hikaya-io/airflow/README.md

 Click on Import Variables after selecting the valid JSON file.

 NOTE: For this option to work, the file must be a valid flat json file as the one in the template.

+## Trigger the Dag
+To manually trigger the configured DAG:

+ - Click on the DAG to open the DAG details
+ - Click on `Trigger DAG`
+ - Confirm triggering by clicking `ok` on the prompt

+ If all the settings are correct, then your DAG should run successfully.